hasnathkalam/msba212-reddit-assignment/README.md

 Place a file named `reddit.env` in the same folder as `reddit_code.py` and include:

 `REDDIT_CLIENT_ID=“your_client_id”

 REDDIT_CLIENT_SECRET=“your_client_secret”

 REDDIT_USER_AGENT=“your_user_agent”`

-** Do not** upload this file to GitHub or share it publicly.
-It is excluded by `.gitignore` for security reasons.
+** Did not** upload this file to GitHub or not shared it publicly.
+It is excluded by `.gitignore` for security reasons, as per the assignment gudiance.
 ------------------

 ### 2. Install Dependencies